Haptic Feedback / Vibrations in .NET MAUI

 }

-private void VibrateClick() => HapticFeedback.Default.Perform(HapticFeedbackType.Click);
+public void VibrateClick() => HapticFeedback.Default.Perform(HapticFeedbackType.Click);

-private void VibrateLongPress() => HapticFeedback.Default.Perform(HapticFeedbackType.LongPress);
+public void VibrateLongPress() => HapticFeedback.Default.Perform(HapticFeedbackType.LongPress);

 public Command VibrateClickCommand { get; }